“It’s Laurie at the trailer park. A space opened up. Do you want me to save it, or are the cops going to let you stay where you are?”

 “Charlotte?…Charlotte?…Charlotte?…” Jim mutters through the tubes and bandages as the picture fades.

 “Charlotte?
 Charlotte who?”
 Jim asks.
 We have cut to a completely different time and place now.
-Jim is wearing his signature checkered sports coat and is bathed in the fluorescent light of some sort of office.
+Jim is wearing his signature checkered sports coat and is bathed in fluorescent office light.

 “Charlotte Duskey,” answers the chirpy voice across the desk from him.
 The camera pans back to reveal that this is a newspaper office, and the youthful sparkplug of a woman is one Sandra Turkel, who is doing three things at once just then: storyboarding an article, explaining who Charlotte Duskey is to Jim, and instructing him to go to the deli across the street and get her lunch.